syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 ### Licensing, Patches and Uninstallation

-This section deals with license keys, patches and the uninstallation process.
+This section deals with license keys, patches, and the uninstallation process.